The Wife (2017 film): Plot

 In 1960, Joe has been fired for having an affair with Joan, and his first attempt at writing a novel turns out very poorly.
 Joan, a secretary at a publishing house, observes how the all-male editors dismiss women writers.
 When Joan criticizes Joe's work, he threatens to end his relationship with her, claiming she cannot love "a hack".
 Joan agrees to fix Joe's novel for him.
 The work, titled The Walnut, is published and becomes a bestseller.

 On the night of the Nobel ceremony, David confronts his parents after being told by Nathaniel that Joan is the real writer in the family.
 Joe and Joan deny everything.
-At the ceremony and the banquet which follows, Joan feels increasingly humiliated because Joe praises her as his support, his muse, his soul.
+At the ceremony and the banquet which follows, Joan feels increasingly humiliated because Joe praises her as his support, his muse, his soul, further cementing her into “The Wife” role.
 She flees, and Joe follows her.
 He demands that she take his prize, but she refuses.

-In Stockholm in 1992, at their hotel, Joan tells Joe she is divorcing him.
+At their hotel, Joan tells Joe she is divorcing him.
 They argue violently, and Joe has a heart attack.
-Prostrate on the bed, he begs for Joan's love.
-She tells him she loves him; he calls her a good liar and dies moments later.
+Before he dies, he begs for Joan's love.
+She tells him she loves him; he calls her a good liar before dying.
 On the Concorde flight back to the US, Nathaniel offers his condolences to Joan.
 She tells him that if he tries to print anything that undermines Joseph's reputation as a writer, she will sue him.
 David overhears her.
 Joan says she will tell David and his sister the truth when they get home.
 She then turns the page to the journal she had opened, runs her hand over a blank page, and looks up.